JuanVanegas1102/ComputerNetworks_Workshops/README.md

 # ComputerNetworks_Workshops
-Where all the Computer Netowrks course workshops of Juan Vanegas are going to be delivered.
+Where all the Computer Networks course workshops of Juan Vanegas are going to be delivered.